chilli007123/Dissertation/Dissertation_MD_FILE.md

 In conclusion, the results of this study exemplify the effectiveness of the different off-the-shelf payload generation tools and their capabilities at evading Windows Defender.
 While all payloads generated by Msfvenom and AVET proved to be ineffective, payloads from Scarecrow exhibited its effectiveness and consistently sidestepped Windows Defender.
 Moreover, 0-Day payloads or handcrafted payloads easily evaded Windows Defender and 68/72 antivirus products, shedding light on potential flaws in the protection mechanisms currently employed by AV products.
 In regards to any research questions, I can answer that off-the-shelf tools are ineffective at evading antivirus products due to the close eye developers keep on any advancements the tools make, patching any new vulnerabilities as they arise.
 The only exception is when a new tool is released and uses unconventional methods to evade antivirus, such as self-signing and Living of Land (LoL) techniques to blend in with the machines environment.
 The techniques mentioned before can also answer the question of which evasion techniques can successfully evade antivirus.
 Lastly, the results discussed lead us to believe that it is feasible to handcraft payloads, as opposed to generation through tools.
 Results show that tools can be very unreliable and may not produce consistent results.
 On the other hand, custom payloads will allow freedom of functionality and provide a low detection rate.
 The time to handcraft a payload is most likely shorter than it would take to find a sustainable tool for payload generation.
 Lastly, behaviours such as sending commands from meterpreter shells will instantly get reported to behavioural analysis and kill the payload.
 The work conducted above will be interesting to AV developers looking to strengthen their protection mechanisms or pen-testers to broaden their understanding on the effectiveness of the default AV on windows machines.

+To answer the research question, overall I agree that Windows Defender can detect malicious code where evasion techniques are used to about 90%.
+With many tools being detected instantly, the 10% where AV failed was due to new methods or custom payloads.
 <!-- Further research, find out the key factors needed for scarecrow to be successful -->

 # Further work
  The study above although having conclusive results does not properly project the actions an attacker may take in the real world, for example the payloads produced mainly came from one tool at a time.
 Better results may of been able to be achieved if tools were used in conjunction with one another.
 Stacking sandbox evasion techniques with LoL techniques may allow a better chance of evasion than generating payloads one tool at a time.
 For future work more research would need to be done into why LoL is so effective at evading Windows Defender, and what downfalls prevent it from performing like other successful tools.

 # Project management

+## Gannt Chart

+## Supervision process

+Overall the Supervision process was very informative and helpful.
+Each Week meetings would be setup where students under the same supervisor could go to ask questions and get feedback.
+Furthermore, there was also time for me to individually setup meetings where I could discuss more project specific questions with my supervisor.
+The supervision process encouraged me to chip away at my work each week and bring forth questions when needed.

+# Legal and Ethical considerations:
+## Legal

+Throughout this project I will be researching and developing computer viruses, and therefore bare any responsibility over the programs I create and how they are used.
+Because legal considerations around Computer Misuse Act (1990) and Civil Liability Laws, all versions of computer virus that are created will be tested locally.
+This means that we wont address how viruses spread over the internet, but we will dive into how well AV detects them once on a "victims" computer.
+During this research no data will be lost or destroyed and no person(s) will be affected by my research.

+## Ethical

+As my research explores the techniques and mindset that a malware developer may use there are some ethical implications.
+Firstly, any working code that bypasses AV will be concealed as to not encourage readers to use for malicious reasons.
+Secondly, I will practice responsible disclosure.
+In the case that my research leads to a security hole being uncovered, this will be reported to the relevant parties.
+Lastly, I will ensure that the intentions of my research are purely educational.

 <!-- Gant chart
 will need to talk about supervision process